 The best part about making homemade granola is that you can put anything you want into it.
 You can use your favorite types of nuts or dried fruits.
 Add or delete what you want to make the granola your own.

-I started with quick-cooking oats, sweetened coconut, sliced almonds, brown sugar and a few pinches of salt.
+I started with old-fashioned rolled oats, sweetened coconut, sliced almonds, brown sugar and a few pinches of salt.
 Combine it thoroughly and prepare the wet ingredients.

 Here is the oil, maple syrup and honey all measured out.

 Pour the syrup mixture into the dry mixture and toss to combine.